AdeptAustin/mythras.net/0002_UnOfficial_Mythras_Starter_Set.md

-# UnOfficial Mythras Starter Set
+# Unofficial Mythras Starter Set

 Every player in _Mythras Imperative_ controls a character.
 A character is the player's alter-ego, and is usually very different, physically, and mentally, to the player.
 Characters can be from a variety of races, according to the setting for the game; a historical setting would feature just humans, whereas a fantasy setting could involve dwarves, elves and even lizardmen.
 The basic character is defined by a series of different elements that describe the character's capabilities.
 These elements are: